 For the purpose of interaction with the kernel, and indeed all the way to user mode through such functions as NtCreateProfile and NtCreateProfileEx, these performance events are abstracted as profile sources, represented numerically by a KPROFILE_SOURCE enumeration.
+Microsoft’s public definition of this enumeration goes only to 0x18 as ProfileMaximum, presumably having covered sources that are anticipated for arbitrary processor architectures.
 The Emon profile interface in the HAL from the original release of Windows 10 supports the following:

 For each profile source other than ProfileTime, which is handled by a separate mechanism, if the corresponding bit shown in the column headed EBX Bit is either not meaningful according to the high byte that cpuid leaf 0x0A returned in eax or is set in what the same cpuid leaf returned in ebx, then the profile source becomes regarded as unsupported.